AS.SearchHere.Close

 The cost of medical cannabis

-Medical cannabis is currently not covered by provincial health insurance plans.
+Medical cannabis is currently not covered under by provincial health insurance plans.
 Some private/group insurance companies may cover medical cannabis.
-For example, medical cannabis is covered for Canadian veterans and retired RCMP officers.
+For example, Veterans Affairs provides coverage medical cannabis is covered for eligible Canadian veterans and retired RCMP officers and in Ontario injured or ill workers may be eligible for coverage through the Workplace Safety and Insurance Board (WSIB).
 Some patients may also be able to use their Health/Healthcare Spending Accounts to cover the costs.
 Check with your insurance provider to confirm your coverage.

 Medical cannabis is a tax-deductible medical expense, so make sure to save your receipts and claim your medication at tax return time.